perfana/perfana-gatling-workshop/docs/exercise-1.md

 [Next exercise](exercise-2.md)

-# exercise 1: Maven archetype
+# exercise 1: Maven setup

 In this exercise we will generate a template Gatling script using a Maven archetype.